hyc0812/deepgram-local-voice-file/README.md

-# Play with a Speech-to-text API using Node.js
+# Play with a Speech-to-Text API using Node.js

 Let's login to your [Deepgram](https://console.deepgram.com/signup) , navigate to your **Dashboard** , and choose **Get a Transcript via API or SDK**: